nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

       > This app will not work with earlier versions of Java 8.

 1. Download the latest `opus.jar` from the [releases](../../../releases) tab.

 2. Copy the file to the folder you want to use as the home folder for your Task Manager.

 3. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+The graphical user interface (GUI) should appear in a few seconds.
    > <img src="images/Ui.png" width="600">

+   The GUI has four main components: `Main Panel`, `Side Panel`, `Command Bar` and `Feedback Panel`.

+   - `Main Panel` displays a list of all existing tasks sorted in a way that incomplete tasks will appear before the completed tasks.
+   - `Side Panel` displays a list of incomplete tasks that you need to complete within the current week.
+   - `Command Bar` allows you to type the commands to perform actions that you desire.
+   - `Feedback Panel` displays the result of the executed command.
+If it is an invalid command, it will display an error message together with the correct command format that you are supposed to input.

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.

 5. Let's have a look at how Jim, an avid Opus fan, utilises the task manager:
    * **`add`**` Do laundry p/low b/12/31/2017 12:00` : Jim wants to do laundry at noon, so he adds it to the task manager.
    * **`list`** : Jim wants to get back to the overview of his list of tasks.